No Tags Found!

 3) Original documents are possessions of an individual nature and thus, the employee is justified in asking for them the day he quits or even needs it for other requirements - and can file a claim with the police or in court for 'unlawful' possession of documents.

-Your recommendation ought to be that originals need to be submitted just to verify the copies are verified as 'true' and then return it back to employee the same instant; retention of the 'Original' document is an ethical issue.
+Your recommendation ought to be that originals need to be submitted just to verify the copies are verified as 'true' and then return it back to the employee the same instant; retention of the 'Original' document is an ethical issue.
 The top management (HR Head) will definitely understand when you bring up the 3 points above.
+Hope it helps.

 From India, Mumbai